Ulvik Municipality: Geography

-The municipality is situated around the Hardangerfjord's northeastern arms: the Osa Fjord and Ulvikafjorden, extending far into the Hardangervidda plateau.
-The northernmost part of the Hardangerjøkulen glacier is in Ulvik.
+The municipality is situated around the Hardangerfjord's northeastern arms: the Osafjorden and Ulvikafjorden, extending far into the Hardangervidda plateau.
+The northernmost part of the Hardangerjøkulen glacier is in Ulvik Municipality.
 The Finse and Hallingskeid areas lie just south of the Hallingskarvet National Park which partially sits inside Ulvik and includes the Hallingskarvet mountains.
-The municipality of Ulvik borders the municipalities of Eidfjord, Ullensvang, Voss, Aurland, and Hol.
 Lakes in the region include Finsevatnet and Flakavatnet.
 The headwaters of the Flåmselvi river also lie in Ulvik.
+The highest point in the municipality is the 1860.95 m tall mountain peak at the highest point of the Hardangerjøkulen, just north of the border with Eidfjord Municipality.

+Aurland Municipality lies to the north, Hol Municipality (in Buskerud county) lies to the east, Eidfjord Municipality lies to the south, and Voss Municipality lies to the west.

 History

-After the dissolution of the union between Sweden and Norway in 1905, Ulvik was one of the few municipalities that returned a majority in favour of a republic rather than a monarchy in the national referendum on the issue.
+After the dissolution of the union between Sweden and Norway in 1905, Ulvik Municipality was one of the few municipalities in all of Norway that returned a majority in favour of a republic rather than a monarchy in the national referendum on the issue.

 The village of Ulvik was nearly totally destroyed on 25 April 1940, during the German invasion of Norway, when fighting erupted between a German landing party arriving in boats, and a Norwegian force on land.
 Most of the village was burned down, and three civilians were killed.
 An unknown number of German soldiers were also killed in the fighting.